-Multiple-choice items will include four options: the right response and three incorrect responses.
-It is assumed that a multiple-choice item will take students approximately 1 minute to complete.
+Selected-response items have a variety of formats, some of which allow for more than one correct response.
+Although the different formats require different amounts of time to complete, it is expected that these items will take most students approximately 1 minute to complete.
 Short constructed-response items can be answered by one or two phrases or by one or two sentences; they should take students approximately 2 to 3 minutes to complete.
 Extended constructed-response items should elicit longer, more elaborated answers of a paragraph or two.
 They should take students approximately 5 minutes to complete.
 Scoring rubrics for short and extended constructed-response items will focus on the content included in answers, not on spelling or grammatical considerations.
 However, students must answer constructed-response questions by using information from the text to receive credit.
-Details regarding the scoring and short and extended constructed-response items appear in the Specifications for the NAEP Reading Assessment.
-6
+Details regarding the scoring and short and extended constructed-response items appear in the Specifications for the NAEP Reading Assessment.6

-The distribution of multiple-choice and constructed-response items will vary across the grades assessed by the NAEP Reading Assessment.
+The distribution of selected-response and constructed-response items will vary across the grades assessed by the NAEP Reading Assessment.
 The percentages in exhibit 10 refer to the amount of assessment time that students will spend responding to these particular kinds of items.
-Hence, grade 4 students will spend approximately 50 percent of the
+Hence, grade 4 students will spend approximately 50 percent of the assessment time responding to selected-response items and 50 percent of the assessment time preparing written responses.
+Students at grades 8 and 12 will spend more time preparing written responses.